renr0124/FinalProject-NP/README.md

 How?

-We're going to use the power of python, Java, JavaFX, and networking to create an effective tic-tac-toe game that utilizes a central server to provide 2 clients with the ability to play against eachother in a high intensity multiplayer environment.
+We're going to use the power of python and networking to create an effective tic-tac-toe game that utilizes a central server to provide 2 clients with the ability to play against eachother in a high intensity multiplayer environment.

 # Deliverables:
 1. 2 Clients (Computers) - Game is client sided so both computers will have identical code.
 Computers use Python to make game run and look good to x users.